U.S. watches for North Korea's next move after rocket crash

 Officials and analysts worried that embarrassment from the rocket's failure might spur North Korea to undertake a third underground nuclear test or other actions to buttress the rule of the North's young new leader, Kim Jong-un, son of former leader Kim Jong-il.

-Little said he could not confirm any underground nuclear test preparations in North Korea.
+A U.S. official said the North's decision to acknowledge the rocket failure probably reflected the international media's presence in the country to witness the launch, "but also may indicate a degree of self-confidence on the part of leadership" and a desire to conduct such tests more regularly.

+The official, who spoke on condition he not be named, also acknowledged the limits of U.S. intelligence about North Korea, saying it was "just impossible to really know" why Pyongyang admitted the failure.

-But an analysis of satellite images from North Korea suggested that preparations for such a test were under way, said James Hardy, Asia Pacific Editor of IHS Jane's Defense Weekly.
+An analysis of satellite images from North Korea suggested that preparations for a third nuclear test were under way, said James Hardy, Asia Pacific Editor of IHS Jane's Defense Weekly.

 Pyongyang said the rocket launch was to put a satellite in orbit, but Washington and Tokyo described it as a disguised missile test.